aiven/aiven-docs/docs/products/opensearch/concepts/when-create-index.md

 ---
-title: When to create a new index
+title: When to create an index
 ---

-This article will help you determine weather to create a new index per customer/project/entity or to look for alternatives.
+This article will help you determine weather to create an index per customer/project/entity or to look for alternatives.

 Consider creating a new index per customer/project/entity when